Economy of Maharashtra: Agriculture

 Historically, India has classified and tracked its economy and GDP in three sectors: agriculture, industry, and services.
 Agriculture includes crops, horticulture, milk and animal husbandry, aquaculture, fishing, sericulture, aviculture, forestry, and related activities.

 Although Maharashtra is a highly industrialized state of India, agriculture continues to be the main occupation in the state.
 Since most of the cultivable land is still rain-fed, the Southwest Monsoon season between June and September is critical to the food sufficiency and quality of life in the state.
 Therefore, the agricultural calendar of Maharashtra and other parts of India is governed by Monsoon.
 Any fluctuations in the time distribution, spatial distribution or quantity of the monsoon rains may lead to conditions of floods or droughts causing the agricultural sector to adversely suffer.
 This has a cascading effect on the secondary economic sectors, the overall economy, food inflation and therefore the overall quality and cost of living for the general population.
 Many areas in Western Maharashtra on the Deccan plateau such as eastern Pune district, Solapur, Sangli, Satara and Ahmadnagar and the Marathwada region are particularly prone to drought.

-Just like rest of India, land holdings tend to remain small and the percent of marginal farmers (landholding of less than 1.0 hectare 92.5 acre)) was 43%.
+Just like rest of India, land holdings tend to remain small and the percent of marginal farmers (landholding of less than 1.0 hectare (2.5 acre)) was 43%.
 The average holding over all size groups was under three hectares.
 Recent years have seen a huge increase in farmers committing suicide in Maharashtra because of indebtedness resulting from monsoon failure, climate change, and at times cost of growing crops being higher than the market price.
 The cause for suicide has been linked in some studies to inability to loans mostly taken from banks and NBFCs to purchase expensive seeds and fertilizers, often marketed by foreign MNCs.

 Irrigation facilities are being extended so that agriculture could be made less dependent upon rain water.
 Maharashtra has by far the largest number of Dams in India.
-Despite that, the net irrigated area totals only 33,500 square kilometres or about 16% of cultivable land.
+Despite that, the net irrigated area totalled only 33,500 square kilometres or about 16% of cultivable land in 2009.